-Wolford AG now offers a wide range of certified Cradle to Cradle products.
-Wolford AG has 59 Gold-certified styles, both in the biological and in the technical cycles, which means that the five criteria of the Cradle to Cradle Gold standard are being fulfilled.
+Wolford has developed 68 Gold-certified styles up to now, which means that the five criteria of the Cradle to Cradle Gold standard are being fulfilled.

-The products for the biological cycle are made from a biodegradable elastane developed specially for Wolford (ROICATM, produced specially for Wolford by the Japanese Asahi Kasei Group), from a suitably modified polyester fiber made by German company Lauffenmühle, and from a TENCELTM modal fiber, which is obtained from sustainable forestry and supplied by the Austrian fiber manufacturer Lenzing.
+The products for the biological cycle are made from a biodegradable elastane developed specially for Wolford (ROICA[TM], produced specially for Wolford by the Japanese Asahi Kasei Group), from a suitably modified polyester fiber made by German company Lauffenmühle, and from a TENCEL[TM] modal fiber, which is obtained from sustainable forestry and supplied by the Austrian fiber manufacturer Lenzing.

-For the technical cycle, they are produced from a polyamide 6 (Aquafil) together with elastane (ROICATM) developed for Wolford.
+For the technical cycle, they are produced from a polyamide 6 (Aquafil) together with elastane (ROICA[TM]) developed for Wolford.
 Purchasing is almost all about the materials.
 The raw materials, in particular yarns, fabrics and semi-finished products for ready-to-wear, are procured from longstanding partners that share the same quality and innovation standards as Wolford.
-90% of the yarns/fabrics are procured in Europe.
-As a result of the supply bottlenecks currently affecting global trade, we are at a clear advantage here in terms of faster decision-making and shorter transportation routes.
-Some of the yarns/fabrics are sourced from Japan, a country known for its innovative materials.
+90 % of the yarns/ fabrics are procured in Europe.
+As a result of the supply bottlenecks currently affecting global trade, we are at a clear advantage here in terms of faster decision- making and shorter transportation routes.

+Some of the yarns/ fabrics are sourced from Japan, a country known for its innovative materials.

-Finished products are stored in three central warehouses: the central warehouse, which was moved from Bregenz to Peine/Hanover in 2021 and which also supplies the online business in Europe, and two other warehouses in the U.S. and China.
+Finished products are stored in three central warehouses: the central ware-house, which was moved from Bregenz to Peine/ Hanover in 2021 and which also supplies the online business in Europe, and two other warehouses in the U.S. and China.
 The warehouse in the USA supplies the American market with the online business, while the warehouse in China handles distribution in the Chinese region.

-Knitting factory room in Bregenz
+Knitting machine in Bregenz